 Current Educational Approach

 Islam has been prescribed for mankind by Allah (Subhanahu wa Ta’ala) as a compulsory and complete code of life, however, it is unfortunate that majority of “practical” and “modern” Muslims consider Islamic education secondary and choose to benefit from it in their spare time, if they have any.
-They focus very strongly on choosing a highly qualified career path and consequentially are able to establish themselves as good doctors, good engineers, good lawyers, but do no invest the same time and effort into Islam.
+They can choose to have a tutor session in the IGCSE centre at Setia Alam and Klang if they want to have some quality time while learning.
+They focus very strongly on choosing a highly qualified career path and consequentially are able to establish themselves as good doctors, good engineers, good medical malpractice lawyers.
 At the opposite end of the spectrum, if an individual engrosses themselves in Islamic Studies that are not balanced or holistic, such individuals can develop an attitude of arrogance, intolerance, and disconnect, failing to understand the issues that Muslims face in a modern context.

 A Hybrid Educational Approach